Discover more from Timeless & Timely

 That is the essence of curation.

-We talk more about curation in the Premium edition on Friday, where I share some secrets on how I curate material for Timeless & Timely every week:
+We talk more about curation in the very next edition, where I share some secrets on how I curate material for Timeless & Timely every week:

 For now, keep this in mind: curation is essential when bits of information begin to overwhelm us.
-Curation is a way of telling a story by assembling the right material in the right order, and giving it context.
+Curation is a way of telling a story by assembling the right material in the right order, and with the right context.

 In an age when we’re overloaded with the number of platforms on which to communicate — let alone the amount of content on each — knowing how to curate is an essential skill.